-A common defense strategy is to shift the focus to the victim, and prosecutors should therefore select a theme that focuses on the defendant, such as highlighting that the defendant is a predator, manipulator, or opportunist.
-The theme must make each juror personally invested and responsible for holding the offender accountable and protecting the victim.
-The prosecutor can achieve this by emphasizing domestic violence as not simply a dispute between intimate partners but a crime that results in harm extending beyond the individual victim to society as a whole.
-When appealing to societal impact, prosecutors should be knowledgeable of and comport to their state's ethical rules.
-Prosecutors should choose a theme that will help the jury make sense not only of the defendant's behavior but also that of the victim while ensuring the theme and prosecution remain defendant-centered.
-Prosecutors should consider statements such as "this is a case about power and control," "this is a case where a defendant would not take 'no' for an answer," or "this is a case where the victim was a prisoner in her own home."
+A common defense strategy is to shift the focus to the victim, and prosecutors should therefore select a theme that focuses on the defendant, such as highlighting that the defendant is a predator, manipulator, or opportunist.150 The theme must make each juror personally invested and responsible for holding the offender accountable and protecting the victim.
+The prosecutor can achieve this by emphasizing domestic violence as not simply a dispute between intimate partners but a crime that results in harm extending beyond the individual victim to society as a whole.151 When appealing to societal impact, prosecutors should be knowledgeable of and comport to their state's ethical rules.
+Prosecutors should choose a theme that will help the jury make sense not only of the defendant's behavior but also that of the victim while ensuring the theme and prosecution remain defendant-centered.152 Prosecutors should consider statements such as "this is a case where the victim was a prisoner in her own home."